PD Goes Local

 On September 10, CPD welcomed the Mayor of Paris for a private discussion on climate change, the state of city diplomacy and the Paris 2024 Summer Olympics.

-From Indianapolis to Seoul, find out what public diplomacy can accomplish for U.S.-Korea relationships.
+TODAY: From Bloomington to Seoul, find out what public diplomacy can accomplish for U.S.-Korea relationships.
+WATCH the Live Stream.

 CPD in partnership with the L.A.
 Mayor's Office for International Affairs hosted a summit on City Diplomacy this April addressing challenges facing U.S. cities on the global stage.